 iMyFone iTransor is a specialized data backup and restore tool that serves as a PC client to help you create partial or full system backups of your iPhone.
 If you want to perform a security backup before leaving the experts to work, then you just need to install this software and follow a couple of simple steps.
 You will be done in no time, and later you can use the same tool to restore data.

-If you have experienced iPhone audio stuttering before, please try all of the methods listed above and let us know if they helped you sort out the issue!
+If you have experienced iPhone audio stuttering after upgrading your iPhone to iOS 14, please try all of the methods listed above and let us know if they helped you sort out the issue!
 Also, if we missed any you know of, please feel free to share it in the comments below.